tbergeron/ThinAir/README.md

 Another goal I have in mind while doing this project is to show everyone (even *PHP* developers!) that Node.js projects are fun, flexible and can finally replace those old technologies once and for all.

+If this is still unclear for you, go checkout the [FAQ](https://github.com/Brainpad/ThinAir/wiki/FAQ).

 ## Installation